 What changes are we working on?

-- Improving production practices by achieving the highest industry standards – Aquaculture Stewardship Council (ASC)
+- Improving production practices by achieving the highest industry standards – the Aquaculture Stewardship Council (ASC) certification

 - Improving biosecurity management